About colour & visual perception

-- Colour is not a property of electromagnetic radiation, but a feature of the visual perception of an observer.
+- Colour is not a property of electromagnetic radiation, but rather a characteristic of visual perception.